my name is Laura and I want to tell you my story on how qigong improved different aspects of my life.

 I was in a hole and I started sinking deeper.
 One day, I went to the supermarket near home and I fell on the iced pavement, hitting my back and my head.
 I was fortunately not seriously injured, but it triggered a crying outburst as my body was rippled by waves of pain from the fall.

 During the following sick leave, I thought I had to do something.

 I thought I was better, as I did not get sick again in the following months and I had the impression I was cooler with the daily stress.
 Until I went on vacation for a couple of weeks, on a beautiful Greek island, with sunshine, an ideal place to relax and enjoy life.
 But I didn’t.
-I felt my neck and shoulders very tensed and yoga practise was not helping me enough to release the pent-up tensions and emotions I unconsciously stored in my body.
+I felt my neck and shoulders very tensed and yoga practice was not helping me enough to release the pent-up tensions and emotions I unconsciously stored in my body.

 The real change